AlexJiJi/Sistema-biblioteca-Java/README.md

 - Usuario
 - Publicación
 - Préstamo
-- Alumno de Servicio <br>
+- Alumno de Servicio
-In addition, it includes a Main class that contains the menu implementation and the execution of the system.
+##### In addition, it includes a Main class that contains the menu implementation and the execution of the system.